Spatial Geodataprocessing#

 If you are trying to make a buffer on a layer with a Geographical Coordinate System, processing will warn you and suggest to reproject the layer to a metric Coordinate System.

 In the case of humanitarian action, buffering can be used to create a map which provides information about the coverage of health sites in the distance of 10 km.
 The health sites are points and can be buffered with 10 km.
-In a next step, the results can be dissolved if two buffer zones overlap and create a homogoneous area.
-This examples will be done in the next step.
+In the next step, the results can be dissolved if two buffer zones overlap to create a homogoneous area.
+These examples will be done in the next steps.

 Exercise: Create 10km buffer around health centres#

-• Leave the other options as defaults and click Run
+Leave the other options as defaults and click

 Solution: Create 10km buffer around health centres